iulianpro/my-city/README.md

 For the **Video** section I tested the functionality of playing video images displayed on the website using iframes as well as responsiveness.

-In the **Contact** section, I tested the optimal functioning of the fields, first name, last name, email and textarea, as well as changing the color of the box on hover, the optimal functioning of the "Send" button, blocking the sending of data if the fields are not completed or the email is completed incorrectly, all fields being required, the functionality of transmitting the collected data to the mailchimp.com server, as well as redirecting the user to the contact.html page, which displays a successful message sent. for the moment, the user can send a single message from the same email address.
+In the **Contact** section, I tested the optimal functioning of the fields, first name, last name, email and textarea, as well as changing the color of the box on hover, the optimal functioning of the "Send" button, blocking the sending of data if the fields are not completed or the email is completed incorrectly, all fields being required, the functionality of transmitting the collected data to the mailchimp.com server, as well as redirecting the user to the contact.html page, which displays a successful message sent.
+For the moment, the user can send a single message from the same email address.
 If it sends the second message, the mailchimp.com server will display an error message.
 The functionality will be developed in a future version of the website.

 The **Footer** has been tested to verify responsiveness across devices, the optimal functioning of both internal and external links.
 External links open in a new page so that the user does not leave the page on which they are located.
 The "Insta Feed" subsection is dysfunctional and was created to balance footer content on large screens.
 Also, it is only displayed on the screens lg and xl.